masoudkaarimi/react-mini-projects/stripe-submenus-clone/README.md

 - HTML
 - CSS
 - React.js
+   - useState
+   - useEffect
+   - useRef
-- React Context API
+   - useContext
    - React Icons

 ## How to use
 - Clone the project